ooni/2023-05-richer-input/DESIGN.md

 to this issue consists of caching specific information, and refreshing the cache each time the check-in v2 completes successfully.

+**TODO(bassosimone)**: the check-in v2 API could serve us two scripts.
+A short term one, useful for the current run, and a long term one useful to allow users to perform measurements during a partial internet shutdown.
+The latter script should not depend on the backend (i.e., urlgetter instead of web connectivity).
+The probe should also ship with a fallback last-resort script.

 ## Forward compatibility: instructions and nettests

 The definition of unknown instructions encompasses both unknown